The Montreal Convention: Passengers' Rights

 What is the Montreal Convention?

 The Montreal Convention (MC99) is an international treaty signed in 1999, in Montreal, Canada.
-Its official title is “Convention for the Unification of Certain Rules for International Carriage by Air”, as it establishes common rules for airlines to follow on international flights between the member signees.
+Its official title is “Convention for the Unification of Certain Rules for International Carriage by Air”, as it establishes common rules for airlines to follow on international flights between the member states.

 What is the difference between the Montreal Convention and EU 261/2004?

-Under EC261 travellers are eligible for compensation of up to €600 in case of a flight delay, cancellation or denied boarding.
 While Regulation 261 covers all flights from EU airports and all flights arriving to EU airports that are operated by EU-based carriers, MC99 applies to most international flights.

 Unlike EC261, MC99 offers passengers compensation not for the inconvenience caused by a flight disruption but only in case of damages.
 Historically, the term ‘damages’ has been typically understood as financial loss and not as mental trauma in case of an accident.
 However, this has been hotly debated in courts in recent years.